iolivia/rust-sokoban/src/02_system.md

 You can read more about [joins](https://specs.amethyst.rs/docs/tutorials/08_join.html) in the specs book.

 Finally, let's implement the graphics bits: loading images and drawing them.
-Here is the final code.
+Here is the code for the system.

 ```rust